NateEag/.emacs.d/readme.rst

 On that first encounter, I was put off by its user interface, which is obscurantist at best.
-I discovered that the default install is incredibly heavyweight fairly quickly, and I was not impressed with how little it believed in graphical environments.
+I discovered that the default install is incredibly unwieldy, and I was not impressed with how little it believed in graphical environments.

 After a naive search for the perfect editor in my early twenties (I narrowly avoided wasting years writing one), in 2009 I decided to learn Emacs well,